 - Sustainable Agriculture Science (ENVR 300T)

-This course involves preparation for, research in support of, an dattendance at the United Nations Framework Convention on Climate Change (UNFCCC) annual Conference of Parties (COP).
+This course involves preparation for, research in support of, and attendance at the United Nations Framework Convention on Climate Change (UNFCCC) annual Conference of Parties (COP).
 Meeting once per week in the fall semester, students will learn about climate change and its effects, policies and technologies to address climate change, and debates over taking action, all at the global level.
 Students will also learn about the Intergovernmental Panel on Climate Change, and the UNFCCC, in preparation for attending the conference.
 Each student will focus on one aspect of climate change, writing a research paper that includes both preliminary research before the conference then primary research at the conference itself, attending sessions devoted to that issue and interviewing stakeholders.
 Participants are required to attend the COP during the semester they take this course.
+Enrollment is by permission of instructor only.
 Applications for this course are accepted each spring semester.
-This course can be combined with ENVR 303: Climate Action Workshop to create a four-credit course.
+Students accepted into the course will be enrolled in the course by the instructor.
+Attributes: Social Science, Social World, Thematic Encounter-Justice

 - Environmental Geography (ENVR 310)